j-p-d-e-v/kafru/README.md

 ## TODO
 - [ ] Scalability
-- [ ] Send commands to workers such as pause, shutdown, and etc...
+- [ ] Use crossbeam mpsc for metrics.

 ## Installation